Wine in the France of Louis XIV & Louis XV

 The History of the Architects of the Castle of Chenonceau

 Who were the architects of the Château de Chenonceau?
 Philibert de l’Orme, Jean Bullant, Félix Roguet, Jean-Baptiste Gustave Deloye, Pacello da Mercoliano You can know the history of a building through the works of its builders.
 This is the History of the architects of the Castle of Chenonceau.
 The castle we know today was built on the demolition of an old fortress and a fortified mill owned by the Marques family.
-From that time only the tribute tower that …
+From that time only the tribute tower that was …

 Read More